ytzhangg/desgin-pattern/README.md

-This project is from learning desing patterns
+This project is for learning desing patterns